influxdata/telegraf/plugins/outputs/clarify/README.md

 If you wish to specify a specific tag to use as the input id, set the config option `clarify_id_tag` to the tag containing the id to be used.
-If  `clarify_id_tag = 'clarify_input_id'` and this tag is present and there is only one field present in the metric, this tag will be used as the inputID in Clarify.
+If this tag is present and there is only one field present in the metric, this tag will be used as the inputID in Clarify.
+If there are more fields available in the metric, the tag will be ignored and normal id generation will be used.

 If information from one or several tags is needed to uniquely identify a metric field, the id_tags array can be added to the config with the needed tag names.